HomeSecurity & PrivacyStar VPN

 Tips for getting faster, steadier connections

 Every VPN adds some overhead, and a free one with crowded servers feels it more.
 The single biggest win is choosing the right location.
 Pick the server geographically closest to you unless you specifically need another country, because a shorter hop almost always means lower lag and quicker page loads.
 When one server felt sluggish during a busy evening, simply switching to a different city in the same region cleared it up for us.
+Free servers fill up at peak times, roughly evenings and weekends in any given region, so a quiet looking location at 3pm can crawl by 9pm.

 A few other habits helped.
-Connecting over Wi Fi rather than a weak mobile signal gave us steadier speeds, and reconnecting after a long idle stretch fixed the occasional stall.
+Connecting over Wi Fi rather than a weak mobile signal gave us steadier speeds, because the VPN cannot do anything about a poor underlying connection; it can only sit on top of it.
+Reconnecting after a long idle stretch fixed the occasional stall, since some free servers quietly drop sessions that have been inactive.
 If a page refuses to load right after you connect, give it a few seconds for the tunnel to settle before assuming the server is bad.
-And be realistic about the job.
-A free VPN is fine for browsing, checking email, and light streaming, but for large downloads or video calls you may notice the ceiling, and that is where the network simply cannot keep up.
+We saw plenty of cases where a five second wait sorted out what looked like a dead connection.

 Permissions and the honest downsides